 Anyone who likes the previous Disney Pixar Cars movies is going to love Cars 3.
 The animation is incredible.
-There are so many details like water and fog and the debris on the race track that look as realistic as a photograph.
+There are so many details like water and fog and the debris on the race track that looks as realistic as a photograph.
 And the cars are the same beloved characters from the original movie, only we see them grow and develop even more.
 Cars 3 is a fun movie for the whole family.

-My 3 year-old is obsessed with the Cars movies and Lightning McQueen, so we decided to make a Cars race track and a whole city for him to drive his Mattel cars around.
+My 3-year-old is obsessed with the Cars movies and Lightning McQueen, so we decided to make a Cars race track and a whole city for him to drive his Mattel cars around.
 We made it out of felt because felt is really easy to work with and really easy for my preschooler to create his own little world.

 The only thing you need is felt, lots of felt, especially green and black felt.
 Grey and brown felt are good too.
 You can sew the parts together by hand or with a machine, or you can glue them together.
 Fabric glue will make the pieces a little more bendable, but plain school glue will work too.
 We chose to sew everything with a sewing machine.

-Actually, my 9 year-old daughter cut and sewed most of the city and roads, as a birthday gift for her brother.
+Actually, my 9-year-old daughter cut and sewed most of the city and roads, as a birthday gift for her brother.
 I share that so you know that you don’t have to be an expert seamstress or crafter to make this.
 Felt is easy to work with and easy to get creative with.
-And my 3 year-old Cars fan loves it, flaws and all.
+And my 3-year-old Cars fan loves it, flaws and all.